GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex5.md

 ::::

-### Step 1: Aggregating the amount of transferred money on admin2
+### Step 1: Aggregating the amount of transferred money on admin2 <a id="step-1-aggregating-the-amount-of-transferred-money-on-admin2"></a>

 3. In the processing toolbox, search for the tool `Aggregate` under `Vector Geometry`. <kbd>Double-Click</kbd> on it.
 A new window will open (see {numref}`aggregate_tool`).